MajorZiploc/sticker_book_moments/README.md

 ### general

+- track metrics of things like - num of items used, battle_scene wins, battle_scene loses, num of successful parry, total damage dealt, total damage taken

+- show metrics in the thanks_for_playing_scene

 - make choose_char characters unlockable by completing the game 1 time each - only have the first character usable in the beginning

 - diff ui flavors for controller vs keyboard and mouse vs mobile - OSHelper.is_mobile() will help here - mainly need on screen buttons for button qte events for mobile